haducloc/access-form/mod-form.md

 '-------------------------------------------------------------
 Public Sub RefreshParentSubform(parentFormName As String, subformControlName As String)
     On Error GoTo ErrHandler

-    ' Ensure parent form exists and is open
-    If Not FormExists(parentFormName) Then GoTo ErrHandler
-    If Not FormLoaded(parentFormName) Then GoTo ErrHandler
-    If Not ControlExists(parentFormName, subformControlName) Then GoTo ErrHandler
+    Dim parentForm As Form: Set parentForm = FormLoaded(parentFormName) If parentForm Is Nothing Then GoTo ErrHandler

-    Dim subForm As Form
+    Dim subFormCtrl As Control
-    Set subForm = Forms(parentFormName).Controls(subformControlName).Form
+    Set subFormCtrl = GetControl(parentForm, subformControlName)

-    subForm.Requery
-    subForm.Refresh
+    If subFormCtrl Is Nothing Then GoTo ErrHandler

+    subFormCtrl.Form.Requery
+    subFormCtrl.Form.Refresh

 ErrHandler:
     Exit Sub